Controlling visibility

 Visibility conditions

-How visibility conditions differ from conditional blocks
+Visibility conditions vs conditional blocks

-Setting visibility conditions
+Setting a visibility condition

 • Open the settings for a section, group, or item.

-• Choose the field, operator, and value.
+• Pick the field, operator, and value.

-Multiple conditions (AND logic)
+Multiple conditions (AND)

-For example, if a section has two conditions:
+For example, a section with:

 • Strata plan exists AND